 - German Universities have a good number of programs taught in English

 - Overseas students can enjoy a high standard of living for low costs

 - Overseas graduates from German Universities have numerous job options

 - Universities in Germany have a multi-ethnic and international ambiance

 - A wide range of Universities and Courses are available to choose from

-- The freedom to travel and visit other European Countries
+- Freedom to travel and visit other European Countries

-Overseas students can study for free at Public Universities in Germany.
-However, there is enrolment, administration and confirmation charge per semester that must be paid by them.
-This varies depending on the University – Private or Public and the chosen course.
+Overseas students can study for free at public universities in Germany.
+However, there is an enrollment, administration and confirmation charge per semester that must be paid by them.
+This varies depending on the type of university – private or public and the chosen course.

 |Study Program||Average Tuition Fees in €|